top of page

 How it Helps: Encourages positive behaviours and provides structure to manage difficulties effectively and improve self-regulation.

-Applications: ADHD, challenging behaviours, impulse control, and emotional dysregulation.
+Supports: ADHD, challenging behaviours, impulse control, and emotional dysregulation.